ORNL/TASMANIAN/Doxygen/Installation.md

 python -m Tasmanian                                     # print the install log ./tasmanian_virtual_env/bin/tasgrid -v                  # print the available CUDA devices
 ```
+**Note:** under MS Windows the environment variables can be set from Advanced System Settings,
+but the paths should use Linux style of back-slashes, e.g., `C:/Program Files/CUDA/bin/nvcc.exe`

 ### Install with Spack